BHoM/documentation/docs/DevOps/Branching-Strategy.md

 # Branching Strategy

 The primary branch which forms our codebases single source of truth is the `main` branch across all repositories.
 Depending on the category of the repository, there may be protections in place for the development of code and merging to `main` branches.
 As a repository progresses through its lifecycle from prototype to beta, the level of protections change as appropriate.
+No code should be committed directly to the `main` branch of any repository, all code should be produced on an independent branch and deployed to `main` via a Pull Request.

+## Branch naming convention

+For all branches where code development is to take place, the following naming convention should be adopted.

+_**RepoOrProjectName-#X-Description**_

+where _**X**_ is the issue number you are solving.

+Both the Repo or Project name and the Issue number should refer to the _base issue being solved_.

+For example, if you are working in IES Toolkit, aiming to resolve issue 99 (which fixes window placement), the branch name should be `IES_Toolkit-#99-FixingWindows`.

+If you're working on a repository with multiple disciplines, such as BHoM_Engine, then you can name the branch after the specific engine you are working on.
+For example, if you are working in the Environment Engine, aiming to resolve issue 103 (which fixes window creation), the branch name should be `Environment_Engine-#103-FixWindowCreation`.

+This branch naming convention is particularly important when producing development installers - BHoMBot will use the name of the branch to calculate where to place installer artefacts which are generated to aid in testing the Pull Request.
+If the branch is not named in this convention, BHoMBot will be unable to calculate this and you will lose out on CI benefits.

+### Branches in dependant repos - MUST be named identically

+For instance if a change in the BHoM will lead to a change needed in some sub-repos, _**all of those sub-repos **MUST** get the same branch name**._ This is essential for our (CI) process to correctly check changes spanning across multiple repository Pull Requests.

 ## Prototypes